ramuit44/galactusCrockeryShoppingCart/README.md

 * Bower - package manager for the solution , resolving any required library dependencies.
 * Grunt - Task runner tool for building the project and running app on static server and tests on Karma.
 * Ruby & Compass - In order to use Sass with Grunt and convert scss files to minified css,  Ruby and Compass were required.

-Here’s how you can get started:

-Windows

-Install Ruby using the Ruby Installer
-Install Compass.
-Open command prompt and run the following command: gem install compass

 ## Code organization
 * This project's sources are located in the app directory.